DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/09-17 Animation Timing.md

 - The poses should be distinct and exaggerated to communicate the action clearly to the player.

 # Timing
 Ideally, the animations should be the perfect length BEFORE importing them in-engine.

-We SHOULD NOT be changing the rate of the animations in-engine.
+We SHOULD NOT have to change the rate of the animations in-engine.
 It looks janky and awkward.
 Also, if some animations are sped up more than others, then the animations are no longer consistent with each other.

 | Speed  | Standby->Action Duration | Action->Cancel Duration |
 | ------ | ------------------------ | ----------------------- |